Soulcalibur: Soulcalibur IV

-Released in 2008 for the PlayStation 3 and Xbox 360, the fourth installment of the series is the second game with no arcade release prior to the release of the home game, as well as being the first to take bouts online and the last game to conclude the 1590 A.D. trilogy.
+Released in 2008 for the PlayStation 3 and Xbox 360, the fourth installment of the series is the second game with no arcade release prior to the release of the home game, as well as being the first to take bouts online and the last game to be set in 1590.
 Soulcalibur IV introduces new gameplay mechanics into the series in the form of damage-absorbing armor (that can be shattered) and Critical Finishes (both tied to the new Soul Gauge).
-Like Soulcalibur II, the fourth game also included cameos from different media.
+Like Soulcalibur II, the fourth game also includes cameos from different media.
 The Star Wars character Darth Vader is a playable character on the PlayStation 3 version, while Yoda is for the Xbox 360 version.
 Each character was also available for download on the consoles in which they do not appear.
 Both versions of the game include the Apprentice character from Star Wars: The Force Unleashed.
 Like Soulcalibur III, the game includes a character creation system with various customizable parts, some of which have to be unlocked.
 These characters can be taken into online bouts, which in itself is a new addition to the series.
 However, unlike Soulcalibur III, the only available weapon disciplines are taken from the existing roster and there are no unique disciplines for created characters.

 Soulcalibur V

-Released in 2012 for the PlayStation 3 and Xbox 360, Soulcalibur V is the sixth installment of the series and the second game to take bouts online, as well as the last installment to conclude the original timeline story.
-Like the other Soulcalibur series, this game features guest characters; in this case Ezio Auditore da Firenze from the Assassin's Creed series and as well as the fighting style of Devil Jin from the Tekken series.
+Released in 2012 for the PlayStation 3 and Xbox 360, Soulcalibur V is the sixth installment of the series and the second game to take bouts online.
+Like other games in the Soulcalibur series, it features guest characters; in this case Ezio Auditore da Firenze from the Assassin's Creed series as well as the fighting style of Devil Jin from the Tekken series.

 Soulcalibur VI

 Soulcalibur VI was released in 2018.
-While the storyline takes place after the fifth game, it act as a soft reboot, taking the series back to mostly reimagined after Soul Edge and eventually set in a new timeline.
-Like Tekken 7, it uses Unreal Engine 4, and features downloadable guests, while one guest character (Geralt of Rivia from The Witcher series) acts as one of the base roster and plays a vital role on the storyline.
+While the storyline takes place after the fifth game, it acts as a soft reboot, taking the series back to a mostly reimagined timeline after Soul Edge.
+Like Tekken 7, it uses Unreal Engine 4, and features downloadable guests, while one guest character (Geralt of Rivia from The Witcher series) is part of the base roster.